melby-md/melby-md.github.io/content/blog/mod11.md

   2a 1a+2b 1b
 </pre>

-That's why the numbers are switched in `m`. after the multiplication comes a shift right to eliminate the low byte:
+That's why the numbers are switched in `m`. after the multiplication, comes a shift right to eliminate the low byte:

 ```